abhishekms1047/COVID-19-Analysis/README.md

 * Education index data: Mannually scrap information from [USA.com](http://www.usa.com/rank/us--average-education-index--state-rank.htm)
 * Social distancing index: Get data file from [KhakiEconomics](https://github.com/khakieconomics/covid_data)
 ### Final dataset description
-Our team has generater two final datasets.
+Our team has generated two final datasets.

 The first one contains all the information, such as medical resource, education, etc, information for states in US.